|Rewards Rating:||4.1 / 5|

 Cardholders looking to earn loyalty program points without paying an annual fee should squeeze a fair bit of value out of the Marriott Bonvoy Bold Credit Card, especially since it’s one of the few no-annual-fee hotel rewards card options.
 The Bonvoy Bold stands offers a solid set of perks, including a fast track to silver status for Marriott Bonvoy members.
 That said, frequent guests of Marriott hotels hoping to stack up points toward a free hotel stay may have a hard time earning points on everyday spending.

-Based on Bankrate’s latest point valuations, which peg the value of Marriott points at around 0.7 cents apiece on average, we estimate the current bonus of 30,000 points is worth around $210 in Marriott hotel stays — far short of the best travel rewards card welcome offers in this price range.
+Based on Bankrate’s latest point valuations, which peg the value of Marriott points at around 0.7 cents apiece on average, we estimate the current bonus of up to 100,000 points is worth around $800 in Marriott hotel stays — amazing value for a no-annual-fee travel rewards card.

 One of the main drawbacks of the Marriott Bonvoy Bold card is its earning rate.
 While you don’t have to pay an annual fee with the card, you earn far fewer points with the Bonvoy Bold card than you would with a premium hotel card: only 3 points per dollar on purchases at Marriott properties, 2 points per dollar on travel and a mere 1 point per dollar on other purchases.